-I hope your sex life to date has given you a great deal of pleasure + you’re might actually be pretty proud of your repertoire… but ‘after-the-baby’ launches a new sexual era.
+I hope your sex life to date has given you a great deal of pleasure and you might actually be pretty proud of your repertoire… but ‘after-the-baby’ launches a new sexual era.

 And the chances are you’ll need to go back to basics for a while.

-At least you have your boobs, right?
-Notsomuch.
-They are now painful, veiny orbs, stretched to the max, firing off jets of milk at anyone that dares to touch them.
-Humph!
-It’s nature’s way of stamping your breasts as ‘property of the baby’!
+Your breasts are now painful, veiny orbs, stretched to the max, firing off jets of milk at anyone that dares to touch them.

-Don’t get me wrong, you’re loving it: your partner, your new baby and the new family you make together… all of it.
+Part of you is loving it all: your partner, your new baby and the new family you make together… all of it.
 You’re just not loving IT.

 But that time will come again.
 In the midst of new motherhood, it might feel like that overstretched body of yours will never ping back into shape, or tingle to the touch, or bend into any of the inventive positions you used to enjoy in sex play… but post pregnancy sex will be fun again!
 Promise.